 Why do you need life insurance if you are self-employed?

 Being self-employed means that you not only carry the personal obligations associated with providing for your family, but also the business expenses that may need to be paid out in the unexpected event of your death.
 This includes any outstanding accountant, lawyer and adviser fees, Government taxes and any overheads relating to employee salaries, suppliers and lease payments.
 It’s important to ensure the proper safeguards are in place so there is no risk to their estate.

 A death in the business may also result in a change in the business ownership structure.
 If a business owner dies, their shareholding rights may revert to their estate.
 For the remaining business partners this may mean that they are now in business with people they have may have no intention of being in business with.

 Life insurance if purchased as a stand-alone policy is not tax-deductible for the self-employed.
-However, income protection and business expense cover are both tax deductible as stand-alone policies.
+However, income protection insurance and business expense cover are both tax deductible as stand-alone policies.